sscardapane/reprodl2021/README.md

 [Poetry](https://python-poetry.org/)

 Before going into this branch, please look at the main branch in order to understand the project details.
->⚠️ extra branches implement additional exercises created by the students of the course to explore additional libraries and functionalities.
+>:warning: extra branches implement additional exercises created by the students of the course to explore additional libraries and functionalities.
 > They can be read independently from the main branches.
 Refer to the original authors for more information.

 &nbsp;